groupserver/buildout/docs/cron.rst

 early-hours of the morning, as this means they will contain the activity for the full day.

-:Note: The full path to the :command:`senddigest` command in your
+.. note:: The full path to the :command:`senddigest` command in
-       GroupServer installation will be needed, as :envvar:`PATH` is not set for :command:`cron`.
+          your GroupServer installation will be needed, as :envvar:`PATH` is not set for :command:`cron`.

 The :command:`senddigest` command itself normally just takes the URL of the site as its only argument.
 However, `the documentation